inrupt/artifact-generator/example/RunnableDemo/README.md

   non-default templates/options, you'll need a YAML configuration file.
 - Example YAML file [./Vocab/sample-vocab-bundle.yml](Vocab/sample-vocab-bundle.yml):
   - Generates both Java and JavaScript artifacts.
-  - Bundles a remote vocab with our local Pet Rock vocab (in this case vCard).
+  - Bundles a real remote vocab with our local Pet Rock vocab (in this case the W3C standard Time vocabulary that defines (as of mid-2022) 20 Classes and 61 Properties related to 'time').
+  - We also show an example of using an Inrupt-defined extension resource to cherry-pick popular terms from the Schema.org vocabulary (which contains (as of mid-2022) about 2,500 terms), and that also extends those chosen Schema.org terms with translations of their labels and comments into multiple other languages (e.g., French, Spanish, German, etc.).

 ```
 npx @inrupt/artifact-generator generate --vocabListFile ./Vocab/sample-vocab-bundle.yml --noPrompt --force